Colorado Springs Construction Accident Lawyer

 Common Injuries: Electrocution Accidents

 Simply put, electricity flows through metals, waters, soil, the human body, and other conductors.
-When power tools and other machinery are working correctly, the work will not come into contact with the electricity.
+When power tools and other machinery are working correctly, the worker will not come into contact with the electricity.
 However, damaged machinery can short circuit and cause the electricity to travel through the worker's body.
 Many electrical injuries are the result of damaged insulation, exposed electrical equipment, faulty wiring, improper grounding, power lines, and wet conditions.

 Preventing Construction Accidents